NguyenVuAnNhan/DSA_exercises/README.md

 # DSA_exercises
-A collection of DSA and SQL questions I've attempted
+A collection of DSA and SQL questions I've attempted on Leetcode